0xCB-dev/docs.keeb.supply/content/miao/guide/index.md

 ## Jumpers

 There are two solder jumpers onboard.
-They configure the bus output and the LED funtion - please consult the Pinout for help.
+They configure the bus output and the LED function - please consult the Pinout for help.

 ### Bus

-You can choose between UART and SPI mode for the botton right pin.
+You can choose between UART and SPI mode for the bottom right pin.

 ### LED

-You can choose between a power LED and a user LED. the user LED is adressed by pin 3.3.
+You can choose between a power LED and a user LED.
+The user LED is adressed by pin 3.3.

 ## Pinout